-Cash and cash equivalents, accounts receivable, accounts payable and membership shares are all short-term in nature and as such, their carrying values are assumed to approximate fair value.
+Cash and cash equivalents, accounts receivable, accounts payable and accrued liabilities and membership shares are all short-term in nature and as such, their carrying values are assumed to approximate fair value.
 The fair value of investments is determined by using market comparable prices using quoted prices by third parties.